manuel14/reviews/README.md

 for the review.
 So that was the reason for no to generate it when the review is created like a timestamp.

 2)I have decided that the reviewerIp is taken from the request object.

+## API documentation

+To take a look at the api endpoints visit: http://localhost:8000/swagger/